 The poll coincided with two national referendums on trade and the nationalisation of monopolies.
 Voter turnout was small.
 Most districts rejected any increase in local liquor licenses but voted in favour of state control.

-Another attempt to introduce greater regulation of the sale of alcohol was made in 1921, with the Local Option Referendum.
+The government made another attempt to introduce greater regulation of the sale of alcohol in 1921, with the Local Option Referendum.
 This time voters in each electoral district had to decide whether the number of liquor licenses in their area should increase, stay the same, be reduced, or be removed altogether.